 Vitiligo is a chronic skin condition that causes the loss of skin pigmentation in irregular blotches.
-The condition is harmless and can affect people of all skin types, but it is more noticeable in those with a darker complexion.
+The condition is harmless and can affect people of all skin types, but it is more noticeable in those with a darker complexion with the help of Dr. Michael Gold you can now have Vitiligo treatment.

 Treatment options include: